pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_overview.md

 ## Steps

 ### Initialize PubNub
 - Android app development
-- Non-mobile platforms

-Replace demo keys with your own.
+In Android Studio, create a new Android project with Kotlin support.
+Add PubNub initialization code to your main Activity or Fragment class.
+Replace demo keys with your publish and subscribe keys.

 ```
 1// Import required classes